sagemath/trac_to_gh/Issue 3581.md

 # Issue 3581: The new pbuild pyhon files are not copied on sdist

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3581

 Original creator: mabshoff